LIVVkit/LIVVkit/docs/vv-intro.rst

-Importantly, **confidence within the core community is not enough.** Credibility relies on the M&S results being *reproducible*, the model being well-described and thoroughly tested, and all the information relating to the development and testing of the model *transparent* and easily *discoverable* [Kennedy2017]_.
+Importantly, **confidence within the core community is not enough.** Credibility relies on the M&S results being *reproducible*, the model being well-described and thoroughly tested, and all the information relating to the development and testing of the model being *transparent* and easily *discoverable* [Kennedy2017]_.